Definitions of Child Abuse and Neglect - Tennessee

 • Aggravated sexual exploitation of a minor

-• Knowingly allowing a child to be present within a structure where the act of creating methamphetamine is occurring
+• The presence of a child within a structure where the act of creating methamphetamine is occurring

-• Knowingly or with gross negligence allowing a child under age 8 to ingest an illegal or controlled substance that results in the child testing positive on a drug screen, except as legally prescribed to the child
+• The ingestion by a child under age 8 of an illegal or controlled substance that results in the child testing positive on a drug screen, except as legally prescribed to the child

-• Knowingly allowing a child to be within a structure where any of the following controlled substances are present and accessible to the child:
+• The presence of a child within a structure where any of the following controlled substances are present and accessible to the child:

 • Any Schedule I controlled substance listed in § 39-17-406